Maryland Building & Construction Law Attorneys

 Howard Goldberg, a principal of G&B, serves as a mediator and arbitrator of construction law disputes for both the American Arbitration Association and private alternative dispute resolution.

 Finally, members of G&B conduct seminars and participate in speaking engagements on a variety of construction law topics, such as new releases of and new developments in AIA contract documents, innovative design: risks and rewards for the design professional, payment bonds and mechanics liens, dispute resolution.
-They also author chapters in a number of publications on construction law issues, including issues affecting design professionals, construction changes and extras, Maryland mechanics liens, and design professional and contractor licensing in Maryland.
+Our Maryland construction law lawyers also author chapters in a number of publications on construction law issues, including issues affecting design professionals, construction changes and extras, Maryland mechanics liens, and design professional and contractor licensing in Maryland.